OpenBluetoothToolbox/SimpleBluez/README.md

 cmake ../examples
 make -j
 ```

+## Security

+One key security feature of the library is it allows the user to specify
+the URLs and tags of all internal dependencies, thus allowing compilation
+from internal or secure sources without the risk of those getting compromised.
+This is done by specifying the additional command line arguments to
+the `cmake` command:

+- `SIMPLEDBUS_GIT_REPOSITORY`
+  Call CMake with `-DSIMPLEDBUS_GIT_REPOSITORY=<path>` to override the
+  default location of the SimpleDBus repository.
+- `SIMPLEDBUS_GIT_TAG`
+  Call CMake with `-DSIMPLEDBUS_GIT_TAG=<tag>` to override the default
+  tag of the SimpleDBus repository.

 ## More information
 - You can find the official documentation for BlueZ in [this link](https://git.kernel.org/pub/scm/bluetooth/bluez.git/plain/doc/gatt-api.txt).